 One of the biggest challenges many of us faced was being willing to make amends to those who had harmed us-especially if the harm to us felt far greater than the harm to them.
-Defensiveness, wounded pride, judgment, and resentment toward such people blocked our willingness and stood in the way of our spiritual growth.
+Defensiveness, pain, wounded pride, judgment, and resentment toward such people blocked our willingness and stood in the way of our spiritual growth.
 Justification, rationalization, and minimizing came into play.

-We recognized that these faulty defense mechanisms diverted our attention away from healthy remorse, and from humbly seeking the spiritual gifts that willingness and acceptance bring to us.
+We recognized that these faulty defense mechanisms diverted our attention away from healthy remorse and from humbly seeking the spiritual gifts that willingness and acceptance bring to us.
 We realized that Step Eight is about healing ourselves, not exonerating others from their part.
-In our effort to move forward, we sought to detach from the other party's harm and to focus on our part.
+In our effort to move forward, we sought to detach from the other party's harm and focus on our part.
 Our part may have been a small portion of the overall harm that occurred in our interaction, but it was still our responsibility.
-By focusing on our part, we found healing and freedom from guilt and shame.
+By focusing on our part, we found healing and freedom from the impediments of anger, blame, and resentment.

-Uncomfortable feelings and fears may have caused us to hesitate on this Step or tempted us to stray out of the present into futurizing or "what if" territory.
+Uncomfortable feelings and fears may have caused us to hesitate taking this Step.
+Some of us were tempted to stray out of the present into futurizing or "what if" territory.
 We reminded ourselves to stay within the scope of what was asked: to make a list and become willing.
-We set aside concerns about outcomes or the possibility of facing the persons to whom we needed to make amends and kept our focus on the current Step, taking on any mental or emotional blocks as they arose.
+All this Step required of us was that we become willing; no further action was asked.
+We set aside concerns about outcomes or the possibility of facing the persons to whom we needed to make amends and kept our focus on the current Step.
+With our Higher Power's help, we faced any mental or emotional blocks as they arose.
 We trusted the process and had faith we'd be provided all we needed as we prepared for Step Nine.

 Sponsors played a crucial role in helping us discern where we had been overly responsible for others by taking on unearned guilt or responsibility for harms we didn't cause.
 They helped us right-size our part and let go of issues that didn't belong to us.
+Sponsors also helped us to recognize where we had avoided mentioning an issue or person to whom we may owe amends.

 Our list would not be complete without adding ourselves to it.
 Our Fourth Step revealed how we had harmed ourselves.
 For many of us, acknowledging and accepting this was harder than facing the harm we had caused others.
 We may have neglected ourselves, put ourselves in harm's way, ignored our needs, or acted against our values.
-We may have blamed and shamed ourselves for things we did not have control over, like abuse or things that were done to us when we were children.
+We may have blamed and shamed ourselves for things we did not have control over, such as abuse or harms that were done to us when we were children.
 We may have ignored our Higher Power's will for us.
-Our health, peace of mind, and self-respect had been harmed.
+Our health, peace of mind, and self-respect may have been harmed.
 We accepted that it was appropriate and in fact vital to add ourselves to our Eighth Step list.

 As we looked at our self-harm, we tried to be gentle.
-We stayed focused on self-acceptance, compassion, and forgiveness.
-If we were to free ourselves from the weight of our past behaviors, we had to accept and forgive our own shortcomings and our character defects.
+We stayed focused on selfacceptance, compassion, and forgiveness.
+If we were to free ourselves from the weight of our past behaviors, we had to accept and forgive our shortcomings and character defects.
 We also kept our eyes on the mental, emotional, and spiritual freedom this work could bring.